AI Workbench Locations#

 There are two ways to setup a remote Workbench ___location:

-• Manually Connect: SSH into a remote system and run a command to install AI Workbench - then connect to your local Workbench using SSH information
+- Manually Add a Remote Location: SSH into a remote system and run a command to install AI Workbench - then connect to your local Workbench using SSH information

 Activating a Remote Location#